C Case

-A and B v Eastern Health Board, commonly known as the C Case, was a legal case in Ireland on whether a thirteen-year-old girl (known as C), who had become pregnant as a result of rape and was suicidal, could be permitted to travel abroad to obtain an abortion.
+A and B v Eastern Health Board, commonly known as the C Case, was a legal case in Ireland on whether a thirteen-year-old Irish Traveller girl (known as C), who had become pregnant as a result of rape and was suicidal, could be permitted to travel abroad to obtain an abortion.
 She was in the care of the Eastern Health Board (EHB), an organ of the Irish state, and the abortion was resisted by her parents, the applicants in the case.
 Abortion law in Ireland at the time of the case made abortion inaccessible within Ireland; however, in the X Case (1992), the Supreme Court had ruled that abortion was permissible under the Constitution where there was a threat to a woman's life, including a risk of suicide.

 Facts

-Ms C was brutally raped by an adult male (Simon McGinley) on 27 August 1997, and became pregnant as a result.
-She is a member of the travelling community and one of a family of twelve.
-The perpetrator was also of the travelling community and a long-standing friend of the family.
-The evidence before the District Court indicated that she lived in particularly squalid conditions which were quite unlike the conditions in which most Travellers lived.
-The court believed that the girl was very severely traumatised by the rape.
-The girl was in the care of the Eastern Health Board (EHB) under the Child Care Act 1991.
-She had become suicidal and the EHB made a court application to bring her to the UK for an abortion.
+On 27 August 1997, a then 13-year-old Irish Traveller girl, subsequently referred to as Ms C, had been babysitting the children of fellow Traveller 24-year-old Simon McGinley in the west Dublin suburb of Balgaddy, when McGinley had offered to drive her home to her parents caravan in nearby Clondalkin.
+However, McGinley drove past the halting site and after punching Ms C he then brutally raped her in the back of his Toyota HiAce van.
+McGinley eventually drove her home and warned her not to report him to the authorities or he would slash her with a Stanley knife.
+Ms C did inform her parents and after being examined at Crumlin Children's Hospital she was given emergency contraception.

+Ms C's family began to receive threats for reporting the rape, and she was soon taken into the care of the Eastern Health Board (EHB) under the Child Care Act 1991.
+In late October 1997, Ms C discovered she was pregnant as the result of the rape.
+She became suicidal and after her own parents raised the possibly of terminating the pregnancy during court hearings in November 1997, the EHB made an official application to bring her to the UK for an abortion.
+However, following backlash from anti-abortion groups, her parents applied via the Children's Court to prevent the Eastern Health Board from facilitating an abortion in England.
+Ms C's parents were accompanied to court by representatives of pressure groups Youth Defence and Family & Life, who were alleged to be providing legal advice.